brainML/great-apes/README.md

 The code supports:
 - Training ROI-level and voxel-wise encoding models, including Average Participant Encoding models (APEs)
 - Relating individual differences in how information is encoded in a participant's brain to their behavior measures.
-- The code is designed to work with the Human Connectome Project fMRI data, but could be adapted for other datasets.
+- The code is designed to work with the Human Connectome Project (HCP) fMRI data, but could be adapted for other datasets.

+To reproduce the results in the manuscript, you will need to apply for access to the publicly available HCP data:
+- Create a free account at https://db.humanconnectome.org.
+- Read and accept the open access data use terms for the "WU-Minn HCP Data - 1200 Subjects" dataset.
+This will give you access to the fMRI data and most of the demographic and behavioral data.
+- Read the restricted data use terms and apply for access to this data under the "apply for restricted data" section at https://www.humanconnectome.org/study/hcp-young-adult/document/wu-minn-hcp-consortium-restricted-data-use-terms.
+This will give you access to the family structure data, which is contained in the "Restricted" csv file.